somefool/habari-extras/plugins/podcast/trunk/readme.txt

 Podcast comes with four templates one each for an individual podcast post and for multiple podcast post pages, for both the rawphpengine and the hiengine.
 These will probably not fit with the theme of your blog, so it is recommended that you copy them to your theme directory and modify them as needed.

-The Player
+The Players

-Podcast uses the niftyplayer to enable playing podcast audio files on your site.
+Podcast provides two flash players, the nifty player and the slim version of the xspf player.
+It uses the chosen player to enable playing podcast audio files on your site.
 When a podcast post is viewed, the plugin searches it's content and replaces all links with the rel="enclosure" attribute with a player and a link to download the file.
 Thus, if you have multiple audio file links in the post, a separate player will be embedded for each of them.

+To configure the players
+	1. Select 'Configure Players' from Podcast's droplist on the plugin page of the admin area.
+	2. Choose which player you wish to use.
+The default is the niftyplayer.
+	3. Set the options for the selected player.
+For both players you can set the height and width.
+The default values are reasonable for most sites.
+For the niftyplayer you can set the background color to more closely match your site using hex RGB colors.
+A hex RGB color consists of 6 digits.
+The left two denote the degree of red, the middle two the degree of green, and the right two the degree of blue.
+Each digit is a hexadecimal numeral from 0 - F. The default results in a white background.

 Uninstallation